-- The HLA-B type of the donor samples (for indication only). - Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.
+- Anonymised summary table of all participant results, comments and methodology.
+Including sample - assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.

 14. SCHEME 2A - CYTOTOXIC CROSSMATCHING

 If present at a high concentration, patient antibodies corresponding to donor mismatched HLA antigens can cause immediate and irreversible rejection of a transplanted organ.
 Performing a prospective complement dependant cytotoxicity (CDC) crossmatch between donor and recipient can prevent hyperacute rejection.
 Participants may register to test peripheral blood lymphocytes (PBL) and/or T-cells and/or B-cells, with and/or without dithiothreitol (DTT) treatment of sera, according to their local method and practice.